EmAdd9/AWS-Runway/VPC/readme.md

 ## Creating Your VPC

 When working with cloud providers like AWS, you have the flexibility to create and configure your own VPC tailored to your specific application and security requirements.
 This hands-on control ensures that your cloud-based resources are secure, organized, and optimized for your needs.

+Certainly!
+Here are examples of VPC components along with IP addresses for a fictional scenario:

+### Virtual Private Cloud (VPC)

+- **VPC Name:** MyCompanyVPC
+- **VPC CIDR Block:** 10.0.0.0/16

+In this example, "MyCompanyVPC" is a VPC with the IPv4 CIDR block of 10.0.0.0/16.
+This allows for a range of private IP addresses within the VPC.

+### Your VPCs

+Suppose you have two VPCs for different departments within your organization:

+1. **Development VPC**
+   - **VPC Name:** DevVPC
+   - **VPC CIDR Block:** 10.1.0.0/16

+2. **Production VPC**
+   - **VPC Name:** ProdVPC
+   - **VPC CIDR Block:** 10.2.0.0/16

+Each VPC has its own unique CIDR block, ensuring separation of IP address ranges.

+### Subnets

+For the "Development VPC," you create two subnets:

+1. **Development Subnet A**
+   - **Subnet CIDR Block:** 10.1.1.0/24
+   - **Availability Zone:** us-east-1a

+2. **Development Subnet B**
+   - **Subnet CIDR Block:** 10.1.2.0/24
+   - **Availability Zone:** us-east-1b

+These subnets are associated with specific Availability Zones and provide IP address ranges within the "Development VPC."

+### Route Tables

+In the "Development VPC," you configure a route table for internet access:

+- **Route Table Name:** DevInternetRouteTable
+- **Routes:**
+  - Destination: 0.0.0.0/0, Target: Internet Gateway (ID: igw-0123456789abcdef0)

+This route table directs traffic destined for the internet to the associated internet gateway (igw-0123456789abcdef0).

+### Internet Gateways

+- **Internet Gateway Name:** DevInternetGateway
+- **Attached to VPC:** DevVPC

+The internet gateway "DevInternetGateway" is attached to the "Development VPC" (DevVPC) to allow instances in this VPC to communicate with the public internet.

+### Elastic IPs

+Suppose you allocate an Elastic IP for a web server in the "Development VPC":

+- **Elastic IP Address:** 203.0.113.1
+- **Associated Resource:** Web Server Instance (Private IP: 10.1.1.10)

+This Elastic IP (203.0.113.1) is associated with a web server instance in the "Development Subnet A."

+### NAT Gateways

+In the "Production VPC," you use a NAT gateway for outbound internet traffic from private instances:

+- **NAT Gateway Name:** ProdNATGateway
+- **Elastic IP:** 198.51.100.1
+- **Associated Subnet:** Production Subnet A (10.2.1.0/24)

+The NAT gateway "ProdNATGateway" allows instances in the "Production Subnet A" to initiate outbound traffic to the internet using the Elastic IP 198.51.100.1.

+### VPC Peering

+Suppose you establish VPC peering between the "Development VPC" and "Production VPC":

+- **Peering Connection Name:** DevToProdPeering
+- **Development VPC ID:** DevVPC (10.1.0.0/16)
+- **Production VPC ID:** ProdVPC (10.2.0.0/16)

+This VPC peering connection enables secure communication between resources in both VPCs while maintaining their separate IP address ranges.